codatio/codat-docs/docs/configure/plans/products-and-services-descriptions.md

 Pull the following data from connected Open Banking provider: [Supported data types](https://docs.codat.io/lending/data-types#supported-data-types)

 **Bank statements**
-Provides data from a linked company’s banking connections.
+Review data from a linked company’s banking connections.
 Transactions are enriched with financial category and payment provider information.
-[Detailed features](https://docs.codat.io/lending/features/bank-statements-overview)
+See [full details of this feature](https://docs.codat.io/lending/features/bank-statements-overview).

 **Sales**
-Offers data sourced from a linked company's commerce connections, allowing you to access valuable insights through aggregated metrics and a comprehensive breakdown of sales transactions from prominent eCommerce, POS, and payment platforms.
-[Detailed features](https://docs.codat.io/lending/features/sales-overview)
+Offers data sourced from a linked company's commerce connections.
+Access valuable insights through aggregated metrics and a comprehensive breakdown of sales transactions from prominent eCommerce, PoS, and payment platforms.
+See the [full details of this feature](https://docs.codat.io/lending/features/sales-overview).

 **Financial statements**
-Comprehensive view of a borrower's financial data, including profit and loss, balance sheet, and operating cash flow statements.
-Includes features previous know as "Enhanced Financial Report" and "Enhanced Cashflow Report".
-[Detailed features](https://docs.codat.io/lending/features/financial-statements-overview)
+Provides a comprehensive view of a borrower's financial data, including profit and loss, balance sheet, and operating cash flow statements.
+Includes features previously known as "Enhanced Financial Report" and "Enhanced Cashflow Report".
+See the [full details of this feature](https://docs.codat.io/lending/features/financial-statements-overview).

 **Liabilities**
-Machine learning models automatically identify loans from connected sources and provide lenders with a clear overview of a borrower's outstanding loans and their repayment history.
-Includes features previously known as "Enahnced Liabilities Report".
-[Detailed features](https://docs.codat.io/lending/features/liabilities-overview)
+Our machine learning models automatically identify loans from connected sources and provide you with a clear overview of a borrower's outstanding loans and their repayment history.
+Includes features previously known as "Enhanced Liabilities Report".
+See the [full details of this feature](https://docs.codat.io/lending/features/liabilities-overview) .

 **Accounts receivable**
-Breakdown of a borrower's debtors ledger sourced from their accounting platform.
-Includes features previous known as "Enhanced Invoices Report".
-[Detailed features](https://docs.codat.io/lending/features/accounts-receivable-overview)
+Provides a breakdown of a borrower's debtors ledger sourced from their accounting platform.
+Includes features previously known as "Enhanced Invoices Report".
+See the [full details of this feature](https://docs.codat.io/lending/features/accounts-receivable-overview).

 **Accounts payable**
-Breakdown of a borrower's creditors ledger sourced from their accounting platform.
-[Detailed features](https://docs.codat.io/lending/features/accounts-payable-overview)
+Provides a breakdown of a borrower's creditors ledger sourced from their accounting platform.
+See the [full details of this feature](https://docs.codat.io/lending/features/accounts-payable-overview).

 **Accounting package writeback**
 Where mandated by the Accounting package, the ability to write back data pertaining to a loan or other credit facility that has been issued.